 - Agreement executed by NCDOT on April 20, 2022 - City selected an on-call engineering consultant (WSP) to perform design and engineering.
-A scope and fee were agreed upon and approved by NCDOT. - Award of contract by City Council on September 6, 2022. - Notice to proceed issued on October 2, 2022. - NCDOT Rail Division is moving forward with the design to accommodate both future passenger rail service and the Downtown Trail facility.
-The trail design schedule will align with NCDOT Rail's design schedule, once the department secures funding.
-The final alignment of the trail will be determined through coordination. - WSP submitted a supplemental scope of services for project management activities, NCDOT and CSX rail coordination, and additional survey tasks.
-The supplement has been approved by NCDOT. - Public meeting to be determined after NCDOT Rail has identified funding.
+A scope and fee were agreed upon and approved by NCDOT. - Award of contract by City Council on September 6, 2022. - Notice to proceed issued on October 2, 2022. - Supplemental scope of services for project management activities, NCDOT and CSX rail coordination, and additional survey tasks submitted on April 13, 2023 with NTP on additional services issued on June 12, 2023. - NCDOT Rail Division is contracting with WSP on the preliminary concept design for rail track layout to determine final alignment of the Downtown Trail facility.
+The trail design schedule will be amended to align with NCDOT Rail's design schedule, anticipated for August 2023. - Public meeting date to be determined after NCDOT Rail has identified funding.